lf-lang/rfcs/rfcs/0011-reusable-reactors-folder.md

 [proposed-implementation]: #proposed-implementation

 ### New project Structure
-The current structure of a LF project is organized as follows:
+Currently, the structure of an LF package is organized something like this:

 ```shell
 ├── root